“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 everybody scaring him into submission..
 That same night he killed himself.
 I

-was horrified and devastated in the sense that I could have possibly played a
+was horrified and devastated in the sense that I had played a

 During moments of despair, I would punch